-Using AART1100 Critical Studies as a conceptual frame, and drawing as an integral language and a research methodology, this course is a structured enquiry into the expressive potential of three-dimensional (3D) creativity.
-The course introduces a basic range of materials and processes in ceramics, fibres-textiles or sculpture highlighting the significance of 3D practices.
-This foundation experience embraces cultural, historical, contemporary, theoretical and conceptual dimensions of these art forms.
+This course is a structured enquiry into the expressive potential of three-dimensional (3D) creative practice.
+The course introduces a basic range of materials and processes in areas such as ceramics, fibres-textiles or sculpture, highlighting the significance of 3D practices.
+This foundation experience embraces the contemporary, theoretical and conceptual dimensions of these art forms.

 1. Create, from a variety of materials and by a variety of means, basic 3D forms in response to the project briefs.

 2. Employ tools and materials in a confident, competent and safe manner while engaged in 3D processes both in tutorials and independently

 3. Demonstrate a basic knowledge of the cultural, historical and contemporary contexts of 3D forms